GEAR UP Mississippi Receives Six-Year $18 Million Grant

 MISSISSIPPI STATE UNIVERSITY DIVISION OF AGRICULTURE, FORESTRY AND VETERINARY MEDICINE NEWS

 Mississippi State Hosts 2008 World Avian Genomics Meeting

-State University's Institute for Digital Biology (IDB) hosted a four-day international conference on avian genomics this spring.
+Mississippi State University's Institute for Digital Biology (IDB) hosted a four-day international conference on avian genomics this spring.
 As host, MSU joined a prestigious list of genetic research institutions that includes biomedical institutes in the United Kingdom, Japan, and Spain, as well as the Stowers Institute in Kansas City, MO, and the Cold Spring Harbor Laboratories in New York.
 "These are the world's leading biomedical genomics institutes," said Shane Burgess, College of Veterinary Medicine professor and IDB co-director.
 "We had probably 90 percent of the world's leaders in all bird, crocodile, and even dinosaur genomics attending."
 The chicken is the most used nonmammalian vertebrate model organism in biomedical research for human health.
 Much of what scientists learn about chicken genetics contributes directly to the understanding of how to treat human genetic disease.
 "Not only do we eat a lot of chickens, but they rank right up there with mice when it comes to helping us solve human diseases," Burgess said.
 Burgess, along with event co-organizers Fiona McCarthy and Susan Bridges, were recently awarded a $1.4 million grant from the National Institutes of Health to further their work on rebuilding the chicken genome map.
+Learn more.

 MSU Meat Science Teams Win Top National Honors